isabella232/journeys.en/help/using/building-journeys/condition.md

 >[!NOTE]
 >
 >You cannot perform queries on time series (for example a list of purchases, past clicks on messages) with the simple editor.
 For this you’ll need to use the advanced editor.
-See [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).
+See [Using the advanced expression editor](../expression/expressionadvanced.md#concept_uyj_trt_52b).

 ## Data Source condition {#data_source_condition}

 This allows you to define a condition based on fields from the data sources or the events previously positioned in the journey.
-To learn how to use the expression editor, see [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).
+To learn how to use the expression editor, see [Using the advanced expression editor](../expression/expressionadvanced.md#concept_uyj_trt_52b).
 Using the advanced expression editor, you can setup more advanced conditions manipulating collections or using data sources requiring the passing of parameters.
-See [External data sources](../datasource/dsexternal.md#concept_t2s_kqt_52b) and [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).
+See [External data sources](../datasource/dsexternal.md#concept_t2s_kqt_52b) and [Using the advanced expression editor](../expression/expressionadvanced.md#concept_uyj_trt_52b).

 ![](../assets/journey50.png)